Why You Should Go to China to Find Your Next Product Even If You’re a Total Beginner

 You’re a partner.

-4. You skip the middlemen
+4. Skip the middlemen

 • Real factory owners